lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 ----------

 The API (Application Programming Interface) Aspect of the RSP enables programmatic access to the Rubin data products via Virtual Observatory (VO) interfaces.
-Users will be able to remotely access the LSST data and DAC services using tools they’re already familiar with, e.g. `TOPCAT <http://www.star.bris.ac.uk/~mbt/topcat/>`__ or libraries such as `Astropy <https://www.astropy.org>`__.
+Users will be able to remotely access the LSST data and `Data Access Center <https://www.lsst.org/about/dm/facilities>`_ (DAC) services using tools they’re already familiar with, e.g. `TOPCAT <http://www.star.bris.ac.uk/~mbt/topcat/>`__ or libraries such as `Astropy <https://www.astropy.org>`__.
 The Portal and Notebook Aspects of the RSP make use of the same APIs to internally access the LSST datasets.